 Q&A – Grants

-A: A project can start once it has been approved and the contract has been signed – approximately 3 months after the submission deadline.
+A: A project can start once it has been approved and the contract has been signed between the grantee and the fund.
+In reality, it is usually no earlier than 70 working days after deadline.

 Q: What is the maximum duration of the project?